RKal-El/IntroductionToAlgorithms/README.md

 3) Click on it and wait until is downloaded
 4) Double click on downloaded file
 5) Select customize installation
-6) Check options: Documentation, pip, tcl/tk and IDLE, Python test suite, py launcher, if you want for all users, click next
+6) Check options: Documentation, pip, tcl/tk and IDLE, Python test suite, py launcher, if you want for all users, click Next
 7) Check options:  Associate files with Python, Create shortcuts for installed applications, Add Python to environment variables
 8) If you are satisfied with location of installation click Install